Common First Steps

 • PLAIN: To use this method, set sasl-mechanism to 0.
 This method passes the username and password (set in the sasl-username and sasl-password config file settings) to the IRC server in plaintext.
 If you only connect to the IRC server using a connection protected by SSL/TLS this is a generally safe method of authentication; however you probably want to avoid this method if you connect to a server on a non-protected port as the exchange itself is not encrypted.

-• ECDSA-NIST256P-CHALLENGE: To use this method, set sasl-method to 1.
+• ECDSA-NIST256P-CHALLENGE: To use this method, set sasl-mechanism to 1.
 This method uses a public/private keypair to authenticate, so no username/password is required.
 Not all servers support this method.
 If your server does support this, you you must generate a certificate pair using:

 openssl ecparam -genkey -name prime256v1 -out eggdrop-ecdsa.pem